flippipe/flippipe.github.io/content/posts/2021-12-30-drawio-auto-generate-images.md

 echo "incron generating image from $1" | logger

-# drawio is an electron app, inside a snap, and inside script
+# drawio is an electron app, and expect to have a display server
-# it do not work because gpu stuff
-# you will in system log messages, messages like
-# kernel: traps: drawio[678537] trap int3 ip:557dba461086 sp:7ffd451ee510 error:0 in drawio[557db9711000+6a10000]
-# so, use a framebuffer without GPU, therefore it do not crash
+# so, use a framebuffer without GPU
 export DISPLAY=':99.0'
 Xvfb :99 -screen 0 1024x768x24 > /dev/null 2>&1 &
 Xvfb_PID=$!